Multi-Field Effects on Scalar Production in Stars: Stellar cooling

 The bounds on the leptonic/hadronic scalar couplings resulting from stellar cooling are illustrated in Figure~\ref{fig:yeyN}.

-The shaded regions represent the excluded parameter regions where the scalar luminosity exceeds 0.03 of the solar luminosity, leading to the excessive cooling in the solar case~\cite{Vinyoles:2015aba}, and exceeds 5 times the solar luminosity in the HB star case.
-Each colored line means the boundary that gives the constraint solely from the cooling with that process.
+The shaded regions represent the excluded parameter regions where the scalar luminosity exceeds 0.03 of the solar luminosity leading to the excessive cooling in the solar case, and exceeds 5 times the solar luminosity in the HB star case.
+The former value is used here as a typical upper limit determined by the maximum amount of extra cooling, when analyzing solar cooling for the axion~\cite{Vinyoles:2015aba}, and the level of extra cooling would remain relatively consistent regardless of particle type.
+The latter is chosen conservatively based on the typical luminosity of HB stars and the experimental accuracy of their lifetime~\cite{Raffelt:1996wa,Ayala:2014pea}.
+If a different upper limit needs to be set, the results obtained here can be roughly modified accordingly.
+Each colored line in Figure~\ref{fig:yeyN} means the boundary that gives the constraint solely from the cooling with that process.

 As a specific model, the Higgs portal scalar is shown by the black dotted lines in the figure~\cite{Hardy:2016kme,Yamamoto:2023zlu}.
-There the bremsstrahlung scalar emission from the electron has dominant effects, imposing the most stringent constraints.
+There, the bremsstrahlung scalar emission from the electron has dominant effects, imposing the most stringent constraints.
 The bounds for hadrophilic (only scalar-nucleon coupling $y_N$) and leptophilic (only scalar-electron coupling $y_e$) scenarios correspond to the upper left and lower right regions of the figure, respectively.
 In these regions, we find the upper bounds, specifically, $y_N<8.0\times 10^{-12}$ and $y_e<4.3\times 10^{-15}$ for the Sun, and $y_N<5.4\times 10^{-12}$ and $y_e<2.9\times 10^{-15}$ for the HB stars.
 These bounds are in approximate agreement with those derived in the hadrophilic and leptophilic limits of the $e$-nucleus bremsstrahlung process in HB stars~\cite{Hardy:2016kme}.